-The Transactional Negotiation Team is a growing program that in 2013-14 enters its fourth year offering students a “moot court-like” experience in a transactional setting.
+The Transactional Negotiation Team is a growing program that in 2013-14 is in its fourth year of offering students a “moot court-like” experience in a transactional setting.

 Team members are given a complex business problem and, after research and analysis, develop a strategy for representing their client in the matter.
-They draft a term sheet presenting their client’s proposal for completing the transaction, then review and respond to term sheets prepared by the students representing the other side of the prospective deal.
+They draft a term sheet or an agreement presenting their client’s proposal for completing the transaction, then review and respond to drafts prepared by the students representing the other side of the prospective deal.

 The students go through two self- and peer-reviewed practice rounds, then face off for two additional weeks in a round-robin negotiation competition that is judged by practicing transactional lawyers who offer feedback and mentoring to the competing students.
 The judges address not only the negotiating style and technique each team member uses, but also the substance of the deal strategy the student employs.

-The Transactional Negotiation Team is a one-unit, pass/fail activity offered in the spring semester.
-In spring 2014, it is scheduled in the late afternoon and early evening on Tuesdays.
-An informational meeting for interested students will be held on September 25 from 4:00 pm to 6:00 pm in Burns Lounge in order to allow students to consider the team prior to Spring semester registration. is a prerequisite to participation on the team.
+The Transactional Negotiation Team is a one-unit, pass/fail activity offered in the Spring semester.
+In Spring 2014, it is scheduled in the late afternoon and early evening on Tuesdays.
+An informational meeting for interested students will be held each Fall, in September in order to allow students to consider the team prior to Spring semester registration. is a prerequisite to participation on the team.
 It must be completed prior to participation on the team.
-The team is limited to 16 students.
+The team is limited to sixteen students.